-Refer to the Calibration section before proceeding.
+Refer to Calibration, Section D before proceeding.

 Auto "ZERO" Program Function

 Start: Press and hold S1 for 1 second or until the yellow "calibrate" LED turns continuous ON.
 Release S1 and the yellow "calibrate" LED will turn off.
 This indicates the unit "zero" is now programmed to a neutral or 4 mA resting state for 0 ppm of target gas.